christian-luntok/pathway/README.md

 * Lightning Fast
 * Mobile Responsive
 * 20+ Components
-* 6 Pages: Landing, About, Use Case,
+* 6 Pages: Landing, About, Use Case, Company, Pricing
 * SEO setup: meta tags, twitter/facebook open graph - image preview, etc.

 You can easiliy make use of the components and customize the code to mix and match to suit your needs. -->